simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 Pico Graphics also handles [text and fonts](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/modules/picographics/README.md#text) for us.
 I'm using the default font but you can configure others.

-Text can be drawn on the screen using the `text` function, at a given x,y co-ordinate.
+Text is drawn on the screen using the `text` function, at a given x,y co-ordinate.
 It can also be scaled and set to word wrap after so many pixels.
 Throughout this example, we'll use a scale of 1 and a word wrap position of the display width.

 Here's the code to draw some text centered on the screen: